jakutis/ava-vs-jest/issue/README.md

 ## !!!
 THIS IS A TEST OF jest-circus!!!
+Ignore, the conclusions, just start at [raw results](#node).
 Everywhere below where AVA is mentioned, it is actually jest with jest-circus runner

 We need need to evaluate options to migrate away from mocha.